Top Shopify payment gateways: Choosing the best one for your business in 2025

 Elle Kasser

 Shopify allows e-commerce entrepreneurs to build attractive, simple online retail environments.
-Shopify takes care of all the technical details and makes building an online store simple, which is why they’re a top choice for new businesses starting out, as well as established online companies.
+It's an E-commerce platform that takes care of all the technical details and makes building an online store simple.

 If you’re using - or thinking about using - Shopify for your online store, you’ll need to work out how to get paid through the platform.
 You can choose from a range of recommended and third party payment options depending on what suits you and your customers.
-This guide runs through some of the important points to consider, and some smart Shopify payment gateways to look at.
+This guide runs through some of the important points to consider, and some of the most popular Shopify payment gateways to look at.

-We’ll also briefly touch on how to protect your profits when selling overseas, with Wise Business.
+We’ll also briefly touch on how to protect your profits when selling overseas, with Wise for business.

 What is a Shopify payment gateway?